jocelynvs/Student-Academic-Plans/README.md

 - Determine the number of clusters using Elbow Method and Calinski Harabasz Method
 - Clustering the data using K-Modes Algorithm
 #### 6. Visualizing the Results
-Visualize clustering results of each variables using barplots to gain insights.
+Using barplots, visualize the clustering results based on each variables to find out the characteristics of each cluster.

 #### For better understanding, view the above code and file report (Rencana_Akademik_Paper.pdf).